echopen/echopen_prototyping/references/app/ref_app.md

 ## Development Strategy

 The mobile application development is currently focus on:

-* finalizing prototype on_** master branch **_to support new data format received from echOpen device
+* finalize prototype on** master branch **to support new data format received from echOpen device

 * migrate from prototype to healthcare compliant application on** **_**phaino branch**_

   * integrate new UI
   * secure and plug one by one prototype backend module on the new healthcare compliant application
   * improve unit test coverage